 – My wife and I frequently visit Maui, where we snorkel with tropical fish and turtles in a secluded bay at Honokeana Cove Resort.

 Snorkeling is a way to experience the underwater world from its boundary, that is, from the surface.
 You might think that you won’t see much unless you scuba dive, so you can get into the middle of the watery realm.
-However, you would be mistaken.
+However, that is a mistake.

 Scuba diving is essential to achieve some goals:

-– If you want to explore shipwrecks then you need scuba, because the interesting wrecks tend to be far below the surface, sometimes very far below.
+– If you want to explore shipwrecks then you need scuba.
+That’s because the interesting wrecks tend to be far below the surface, sometimes very far below.

-– If you want to explore underwater caves, for safety you need a breathing apparatus, that is, scuba (yes, scuba means “self-contained underwater breathing apparatus”).
+– Suppose that you want to explore underwater caves.
+Then for safety you need a breathing apparatus, that is, scuba.
+(Yes, scuba means “self-contained underwater breathing apparatus.”)

-– If you are fascinated by tiny creatures like nudibranchs you will want to see them up close, so you need the three-dimensional freedom of action that scuba diving permits.
+– If you are fascinated by tiny creatures like nudibranchs you will want to see them up close.
+Therefore, you will need the three-dimensional freedom of action that scuba diving permits.